cpske/ISP/feedback/labexam1-feedback.md

 ## False Positives and False Negatives

 **False Positive**: a test fails even though the code under test is correct.
-- this erroneously implies the code is incorrect
+- this implies the code is incorrect but actually it is correct
 - usually correctable by comparing the test to the specification for how the code *should* behave

 **False Negative**: the code contains an error, but the tests all pass.
-- fail to detect errors in code
+- fail to detect an error in code
-- can result in releasing defective code to customers
+- may result in releasing defective code to customers
+- may cause other parts of code to fail, and waste time finding the cause of failure

 Both "False Positive" and "False Negative" are defects in testing.